 Call risk is the risk that a security's issuer prepays or "calls" a security before its stated maturity.
 An issuer might call a bond if interest rates, in general, fall and the bond pays a higher interest rate or if it no longer needs the money for the original purpose.
 If an issuer calls a bond, investors will receive the principal distribution, but future interest distributions will fall.
 Investors might not be able to reinvest this principal at as high a yield.
 A bond's call price could be less than the price an investor paid for the bond and could be below the bond's par value.
-This means that you could receive less than the amount you paid for your Units.
 Some bonds may also be subject to extraordinary optional or mandatory redemptions if certain events occur, such as certain changes in tax laws, the substantial damage or destruction by fire or other casualty of the project for which the proceeds of the bonds were used, and various other events.